Fellowship recognises your experience and skills as a CRS specialist and connects you to a wide network of practitioners.

 - Spend at least 75% of their current working time on CRS

-- Have at least five years' professional CRS experience in the last eight years or three years in the last five with a relevant master’s degree or PhD
+- Have at least five years' professional CRS experience in the last eight years or three years in the previous five with a relevant master's degree or PhD

 - Manage and/or direct CRS work

-- Act in a leadership capacity; are distinguished within an organisation, sector and/or the broader CRS profession, in terms of influencing and persuading others on matters relating to the CRS agenda.
+- Act in a leadership capacity; are distinguished within an organisation, sector and/or the broader CRS profession, influencing and persuading others on matters relating to the CRS agenda.

 Applications go to our volunteer assessors for approval.
 Assessors are qualified Fellows who have received formal assessor training.
 The process takes between two and four weeks.
 Once approved, applicants are asked to accept the Fellowship, agree to the Code of Conduct and pay the annual subscription.

-Our Competency Framework sets the criteria for Fellowship.
-There are two aspects to the Framework: the Guiding Principles and the Core Competences.
+Our Competency Framework sets the requirements for Fellowship.
+The Framework has two aspects: the Guiding Principles and the Core Competencies.

 - Champion ethical behaviour